yw05/minetest/doc/lua_api.md

       original object.
     * `name` is a non-referenced object (i.e. string, number, boolean).
 It may _not_ be nil.
+	* It is recommended to include the mod name as a prefix in `name`, such as `mymod:struct`, to aovid conflicting names.
+The `builtin:` prefix is indended for built-in data types and should not be used to name data types from mods.
     * If `serializer` is not provided, the identity function is used.
     * If `deserializer` is not provided, `function(obj) return setmetatable(obj, mt) end` is used.